pacholca01/README/README.md

 #### Database & Data Visualization
 - I have taken courses on Oracle DB Design & Programing & have constructed a Medical System Db in Oracle APEX
 - Python is my bread and butter outside of work.
-Packages I know include Numpy, Pandas, Matplotlib, Seaborn, BeatifulSoup, SQLite & more.
+Packages I know include Numpy, Pandas, Matplotlib, Seaborn, BeatifulSoup, PySQLite & more.
 - IDEs & Webapps for Python include Pycharm & Jupyter Notebooks.
 I have used Python scrape Georgia's 2022 Senate runoff election results and, separately, data on worker paid leave by country, creating graphing & ploting visualizations.
 - I've also set up a mssql server '19 on in a docker container to run Azure Data Studio as my IDE for SQL testing and development.
 - At work I use msSQL, Power Query & Power Pivot, & WinPure for data manipulation and cleaning.
 Tableau, Hyland OnBase Dashboards, IBM Cognos, Matplotlib are used for Data Visualization.